 Our steadfast commitment to compliance allows us to continue our vital work: connecting thousands of people with the healthcare they need.

 The PAN Foundation is a national, nonprofit organization with 501(c)(3) tax-exempt status.
-Its mission is to help underinsured people with life-threatening, chronic and rare diseases get the medications and treatment they need by paying for their out-of-pocket costs and advocating for improved access and affordability.
+Our mission is to help underinsured people with life-threatening, chronic, and rare diseases get the medications and treatment they need by paying for their out-of-pocket costs and advocating for improved access and affordability.

-In furtherance of its mission, PAN is committed to complying with all applicable laws and regulations, including but not limited to the Anti-Kickback Statute, the federal Civil Money Penalties Law and laws and regulations governing tax-exempt organizations.
-Moreover, to ensure compliance with the aforementioned laws, PAN operates under an Advisory Opinion (as modified) issued by the Office of Inspector General (OIG) of the U.S. Department of Health and Human Services (DHHS).
+In furtherance of its mission, PAN is committed to complying with all applicable laws and regulations, including but not limited to the Anti-Kickback Statute, the federal Civil Money Penalties Law, and laws and regulations governing tax-exempt organizations.
+Moreover, to ensure compliance with the aforementioned laws, PAN operates under an Advisory Opinion (as modified) issued by the Office of Inspector General of the U.S. Department of Health and Human Services.